allyfx/oneprojectoneweek/Bin2Dec/README.md

 Bin2Dec is OneProjectOneWeek's first challenge.
 It allows you to convert a binary number to a decimal number.

 ## ❓How to use?
-In the first input field you enter the binary number to convert, click the `Convert` button to convert, then the converted decimal number will appear in the second input.
+In the first input you enter the binary number to convert, click the `Convert` button to convert, then the converted decimal number will appear in the second input.

 ## 🚧Built With
 - JavaScript